Dynamic Quantum Tomography Model for Phase-Damping Channels: Introduction

 In case of stroboscopic tomography as introduced in \cite{jam83} one needs to use algebraic properties of a quantum semigroup given by \eqref{2}.
 Whereas in the current article we need to employ different algebraic methods to consider the dynamical map as introduced in \eqref{3}.
 Therefore, though seemingly the current article resembles previous works on stroboscopic tomography \cite{jam83,jam00,jam04,jam12,czerwin15}, it actually brings a significant contribution to the field because it differs with the main assumption concerning evolution and mathematical methods used to solve this problem.
 Morover, the current approach can be applied to more general evolution models with time-dependent generators.
 In some specific cases it might be better to follow the approach as introduced in \cite{jam83}, whereas in other cases it might be more beneficial to employ the current reasoning.
 More about the usefulness of the current approach and possible problems that might arise when using it can be found in sections \ref{sec3} and \ref{sec4}.

-This article, apart from Introduction, consists of three main parts.
+This article, apart from the introduction, consists of three main parts.
 In section \ref{sec2} we give more physical motivation for research into the quantum channels of the form \eqref{3}.
 Then in section \ref{sec3} we introduce general concepts about quantum tomography for phase-damping channels.
-Finally in section \ref{sec4} we demonstrate a specific example of quantum tomography for phase-damping channels.
+Finally in sections \ref{sec4} and \ref{sec5} we demonstrate two specific examples of quantum tomography for phase-damping channels.